Summary of the Standards for Classification

 Agricultural & Horticultural

-- Achievement of Comprehensive Planning and Community Development Goals — Must be at least five acres in size, excluding house site; be protected by a permanent open space easement, scenic easement or be located in an agricultural or forestal district.
+- Achievement of Comprehensive Planning and Community Development Goals — Must be at least twenty acres in size, excluding house site; be protected by a permanent open space easement, scenic easement or be located in an agricultural or forestal district.
 Rural village and rural hamlet conservancy lots protected by permanent open space easements may qualify when they are at least five acres in size.

 - Historic Resource Protection — Must be at least five acres, excluding house site; be listed as an historic property or a contributing property in an historic district on the Virginia Landmarks Register or the National Register of Historic places; and be subject to a perpetual scenic, historic or open space easement or a seven-to-ten-year recorded commitment with the county.